Dan-Q/trrtl/README.md

 * Finding workarounds to the "keypress" limitations in e.g. Chrome for Android
 * (Re)implementing more of the UCB Logo command set
+* Allowing for "delay" (like the original)
+* Facilitating multiline statements through the default console
 * "Multiplayer" turtling across a network using WebSockets or WebRTC
-* Communicating with a physical turtle using WebSockets, WebRTC, or the Web Bluetooth API
+* Communicating with a physical turtle (perhaps by adapting an off-the-shelf remote-controlled turtle by adding an Arduino or something) using WebSockets, WebRTC, or the Web Bluetooth API
+* Some kind of trainer/tutorial?
+* Command-buffer/history (and maybe even autocomplete?)

 Please feel free to fork or make pull requests with any of these in (pull requests must be unlicense-friendly).